 Chef Joel appears regularly on “Wake-Up Wisconsin” – WKOW/Channel 27’s morning show to give cooking tips.
 Watch his most recent appearance.
 You can find all of his Morning Show segments here.
-He has also been featured in the Wisconsin State Journal twice for epic culinary events.
+He has also been featured in the Wisconsin State Journal three times: twice for epic culinary events and most recently for the April 11, 2018 event “A Cook and Two Books” at the Monona Public Library.
 Read about his annual Wild Game Feed and his remarkable 50-50 Party.

-Chef Joel is currently the Director of the Culinary Program at the McLean Community Center in McLean, VA, and a senior Instructor at L’Academie de Cuisine in Bethesda, MD.
-In Madison, he offers classes at Union South through the University of Wisconsin’s Wheelhouse Studios, as well as through Hemmachef.
-In Wisconsin, he has taught at the Wisconsin Innovation Kitchen in Mineral Point, at the Monona Public Library, and in Marshfield, Viroqua, Wisconsin Dells, and Door County, as well as Madison.
+In Wisconsin, he has also taught at the Wisconsin Innovation Kitchen in Mineral Point, at the Monona Public Library, and in Marshfield, Viroqua, Wisconsin Dells, and Door County, as well as Madison.
 Chef Joel’s volunteer work has supported community organizations including Share Our Strength, Operation Frontline, Wisconsin Family Ties, Faith Lutheran Church in Marshfield, and Midvale Community Lutheran Church, Thoreau Elementary School, and the Lussier Center in Madison.